Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Return a score for matching a list of Japanese names in KANJI ex. 山本 早苗 with romanized names ex.
-Yamamoto Sanae*
+*Matches up to 100 full names in Kanji against corresponding family names and given names in latin characters.*

 > Body parameter